refresh-dataflow

 1. Metadata Table Management

-The notebook automatically creates and manages an [Incremental Update] tracking table in the warehouse with the following schema:
+The notebook automatically creates and manages two warehouse tables.

 2. Dataflow Type Detection